TeCSAR-UNCC/PoseLift/README.md

 ## Benchmarking

-We provide benchmark results for top pose-based anomaly detection models tested on the PoseLift dataset.
+We provide benchmark results for the State-of-the-art pose-based anomaly detection models tested on the PoseLift dataset.

 | Methods          | AUC-ROC | AUC-PR| EER |
 |------------------|---------|-------|-----|